microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/SAP on Azure.md

 ## Microsoft SAP on Azure Academy
 Welcome to the Microsoft SAP on Azure Academy.
 Explore Microsoft SAP on Azure video sessions with demos delivered directly to partners, relevant certifications, and further resources.

-#### Stay connected with the [Azure Architecture Blog](https://techcommunity.microsoft.com/t5/azure-architecture-blog/bg-p/AzureArchitectureBlog).
+#### Stay connected with the [Running SAP Applications on the Microsoft Platform](https://techcommunity.microsoft.com/t5/running-sap-applications-on-the/bg-p/SAPApplications).

 #### Learn more with our collection of [SAP on Azure resources](/PartnerResources/skilling/microsoft-infrastructure-academy/resources/sap-on-azure-resources).